windows-2048/windows-2048.github.io/The-Fastest-Mouse-Clicker-for-Windows2/index.md

 In the latter case you get benefit of a just 1ms.
 Thus there is no reason to buy an expensive mouse with polling rate much greater than 500Hz.
 Moreover, it has been found that high polling rates of 1000Hz or more tend to put a heavier load on the CPU.

-Here I leave an intriguing thoughts on mouse polling rates and auto-clicker software, came from one of the fan user of {{site.app_name}}.
+Here I leave an intriguing thoughts on mouse polling rates and auto-clicker software, came from one of the fan user of {{ site.t['app_name'][page.lang] }}.

 Hey Masha, Thanks for the reply, I saw the download on Majorgeeks, but I believe I downloaded it from your site to make sure I had the latest version, that's how I got your email address too.
 Anyway, the "polling rate" is basically how fast your mouse sends signals to your PC of it's current location, it's usually measured in Hz, my Logitech software has options for 125 Hz, 250 Hz, 500 Hz, and 1000 Hz, as does most other mouse gaming software and there are a few utilities that can change it the polling rate too, 1000 Hz has been the limit for a long time, but now companies like Razer, has a mouse with a polling rate of 8000 Hz, some other 2000 Hz ..
 I'm just looking for something that will achieve over 1000 Hz.
 Basically, the higher the polling rate, the less "mouse lag" while gaming.
 I also do things like set the process priority level for my mouse driver/software process to "above normal" or "high" to get more responsiveness from it.